 Jussila, Juhani & Montonen, Kaisu & Nurmi, Kari E. 1992.Chapter "Systemaattinen analyysi kasvatustieteiden tutkimusmenetelmänä".
 In a book Gröhn, Terttu & Jussila, Juhani (ed.)
 Laadullisia lähestymistapoja koulutuksen tutkimuksessa.
 Helsinki: Yliopistopaino).

 If the reference is to a more uncommon and special source, please present the reference in a sensible way with clear and understandable information on the source material.
 Systems, archive standards and file formats may change, and thus we desire punctuality from the writer.

 You should send both the transcript version and an anonymized version for peer-review.

 Depending on the type, length and depth of the article, the peer-review process may take six to thirteen weeks.
 In certain cases we are happy to provide an estimate of how long the peer-review process will take, however this is not a given with every article.

 The articles and essays are published as PDF digital journal on our website.

 Additional information on our preferred types of texts for publication can be found on About Our Journal.
-For additional information on the ore-review process, please visit the page for Peer-Reviewers.
+For additional information on the core-review process, please visit the page for Peer-Reviewers.